mjaniszewskaa/numbeo-scraping/README.md

 3. Get data for each city - as soon as the links are prepared program gets data for selected variables: country, city, category, price, minimum  and maximum price.

-After it's done there will be a data frame `d` with the data and will be exported to `.csv` depending on your decision.
+After it's done there will be a data frame `d` with the data and will be exported to `prices_bs.csv` depending on your decision.